zerolagtime/linux-audit-reporting/README.md

 No effort has been made to provide a very restricted sudo configuration as would be needed to satisfy AC-6, "Least Privilege".

+Also, if the script detects configuration deficiencies, fixes are presented to the auditor.
+On a system with restrictive sudo rules, the system administrator should take the recommended changes and incorporate them into the system baseline.

+### Recommended Audit Changes

+During script execution, some audit rule definition changes may be made if it some CNSS or JSIG requirements aren't being met.

+### `01-security_log.rules`
+Record reads on key security log files as needed by AU-2.a.9

+### `02-media.rules`
+Record execution of binaries or libraries that come with the system and provide media reading or ISO generation, in support of AU-2.a.3 and AU-2.a.4.